 - Applications and supporting materials will be accepted beginning April 1 of each year.

-Mail or deliver applications and requested items to:
+Mail or deliver applications and additional items to:

 The Van Wert County Foundation